Task Management Tools

 4.4/10 Free for individuals with unlimited pages.
 Plus plan at $10 per member per month.
 Business plan at $18 per member per month.

-Flexible workspace where you build your own task system using databases, views, templates, and relations.
-A single tasks database displays as table, Kanban, calendar, gallery, or timeline filtered by any property.
+Flexible workspace where you build your own task management system from scratch using databases, views, templates, and relations.
+Every Notion workspace is a custom creation.

 Strengths